-NOVI, Mich. - Hino Trucks is taking a number of steps to prepare both customers and dealers for the launch of its Selective Catalytic Reduction (SCR) engine technology to meet the upcoming 2010 emissi...
+NOVI, Mich. — Hino Trucks taking a number of steps to prepare both customers and dealers for the launch of its Selective Catalytic Reduction (SCR) engine technology to meet the upcoming 2010 emissions regulations.

-“Hino Trucks will be fully compliant in meeting the 2010 emissions regulations by using the proven technology of SCR,” said Glenn Ellis, vice-president of marketing and dealer operations.
+“Hino Trucks will be fully compliant in meeting the 2010 emissions regulations by using the proven technology of SCR,” said Glenn Ellis, vice-president of marketing and dealer operations for Hino Trucks.
 “The ability to reduce emissions to near-zero levels while improving fuel economy distinguishes SCR as the only proven emissions control technology that is as good for business, as it is for the environment.”

 George Daniels, vice-president of service operations for Hino, says the technology “allows the engine to operate at max performance level without the additional engine stress needed to control NOx with EGR alone,” adding that the company is seeing excellent results in its customer field tests.
 Hino will implement an emissions surcharge of $6,700 per vehicle.